Parramatta Stadium: Rugby League

 Cumberland Oval was originally used for rugby league by the Parramatta Iona and Endeavours clubs and the Western Districts representative side.
 When the Parramatta District Rugby League Club, later renamed to the Parramatta Eels, was admitted into the NSWRL Premiership in 1947, Cumberland Oval became the club's home ground.
 The first match was played against Newtown (now Newtown Jets) on 12 April 1947, before a crowd of 6,000.
 The largest crowd to watch a rugby league match at Cumberland Oval was 22,470 when the Eels took on the South Sydney Rabbitohs on 26 April 1971.
 The club lost the 1976 Grand Final 13–10 to Manly, and the 1977 Grand Final replay 22–0 to St George after the first Grand Final was drawn 9-9.

 Burning down the Grandstand

 The 1981 NSWRFL season saw the first premiership success for the Eels as they finished 3rd in the regular season before defeating the Newtown Jets 20 to 11 on Sunday 27 September 1981.
 As the Parramatta Eels secured their first-ever Premiership, defeating the Newtown Jets in the 1981 Grand Final, wildly jubilant scenes erupted in Parramatta, the Leagues club quickly overflowed with Eels fans celebrating with thousands rallying at nearby Cumberland Oval and, in a frenzy of vandalism, burned the Oval's grandstand to the ground.
 For a while some junior rugby league matches were played on the unfenced oval before the site was eventually redeveloped.
 In November 1984 the construction company Civil & Civic won the contract to design and build a new stadium.

-In November 1985 the stadium was complete, with a rectangular playing area several meters below the Cumberland Oval surface.
+In November 1985 the stadium was complete, with a rectangular playing area several metres below the Cumberland Oval surface.